steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
+    Production <must> be set on the server to enable conditional loading of minified source.
+    Create a utility to count source code lines.
+    There may not be enough resolution in the Date suffixe. 'startTime' not found is thrown on IIS.

+    Lambda
+        npm install uglify-js --save-dev
+        npm install pump --save-dev
+        npm install --save-dev gulp-uglify
+        npm install chai@4.1.2 --save-dev

+    Performance
+        The transfer of models is inefficent because they are Base64 encoded.

     Builder
+        Strip unminified source: modelrelief.js, shaders.js.

+        Measure page load times in Production builds.
+        Disable performance logging in Production.

         IIS publish updates the user store but not the database which must be attached manually.
         Add a model list to control which models are added.